TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_setup.md

 It always contains the most recent state of your work, even if it hasn't been saved yet to the original files.

 This folder is created automatically when:
-- The editor loses focus (can be turned off in settings).
+- The editor's window loses focus (can be turned off in settings).
 - The editor exits with unsaved changes - either gracefully through the menu accessible via ESC button, or a forceful shortcut like Alt+F4.
 - Additionally, every single minute.
 The interval is configurable.
 	- This means that if you've forgotten to save your work for an hour, and your computer suddenly BSODs, you will lose a minute of your work at most!